bhishekarora/Aeropass/README.md

 # Source Code
 - Interested in implementing this solution for your domain , please mail me on arora.abhishek@outlook.com

+# Customization
+- Customiztion can be done to this solution at all layers, software and Hardware including the SOC motherboard components.

 # License
 - Allowed for use if proper credits given.